 A key panel session on day 2 of ADIPEC 2010 was dedicated to the important issue of how new technology developments will be vital for the energy sector in the long term to meet the ever growing global energy demands.
+Oil and gas will continue to play an important role but the shift in the energy mix demands new innovation in the industry.p>A key panel session on day 2 of ADIPEC 2010 was dedicated to the important issue of how new technology developments will be vital for the energy sector in the long term to meet the ever growing global energy demands.
 Oil and gas will continue to play an important role but the shift in the energy mix demands new innovation in the industry.

 There was considerable agreement on the overriding importance that new technologies and greater innovation will play in directing the future of the energy sector amongst the distinguished panel which was represented by high profile figures from Saudi Aramco, Halliburton, INTSOK, Chevron Energy and Baker Hughes.